stashed/stash/docs/workloads.md

         name: repo
 ```

 You can find the full working example in [examples folder](/docs/examples/workloads/statefulset.yaml).
+To learn about the meaning of various flags, please visit [here](/docs/reference/stash_run.md).